delvtech/hyperdrive-infra/README.md

 `--bots` : Build the bot container.

+`--frontend` : Build the frontend container.

 `--ports` : Open up local ports in services the devnet container, as specified in `env/env.ports`.

 We also support shortcuts for common combinations.
 Only one of these should be used at a time:

 `--all` : Enable devnet, ports, bots

-`--develop` : Enable devnet, ports
+`--develop` : Enable devnet, ports, frontend

 You can also change the tags in `env/env.tags` to modify which docker image you build from.